Products and Services Privacy Policy

 The right to lodge a complaint with a supervisory authority

 You have the right to lodge a complaint with us directly and / or with a supervisory authority.
 In the UK the relevant authority is the Information Commissioner’s Office (ICO).
-You can find their contact details here .
+You can find their contact details here.
+To exercise this right, please contact our DPO at dpo@infinian.co.uk or write to us at the address provided in 1.
+We will respond within one month and may request identity verification for security purposes.

 No fee usually required